samirparikh/winserv-config/README.md

-# Fedora CoreOS Jellyfin Server with Tailscale Funnel
+# Fedora CoreOS Jellyfin Server with Tailscale Funnel and AdGuard Home

-Automated deployment of a Jellyfin media server on Fedora CoreOS, exposed to the internet via Tailscale Funnel.
+Automated deployment of a Jellyfin media server and AdGuard Home DNS server on Fedora CoreOS, with Jellyfin exposed to the internet via Tailscale Funnel.

 ## Prerequisites